 Our Future: As "sunbelt" development continues beyond the survival capacity of drylands communities facing climate-change challenges, awareness is growing that sustainable solutions are needed.
 Local communities and organizations are empowering themselves and their youth to grow and harvest seasonal native and cultivated foods to enhance community health, connection to place, and to acknowledge and value traditional knowledge.

 Five Seasons of the Sonoran Desert: The intense heat and aridity of Dry Summer (May-June) sends many residents off to cooler locales.
 However, this is one of the most abundant times for harvesting delicious foods from bean trees and cactus.
-Saguaro fruit harvest celebrates the coming monsoon with gratitude for the bounty of this place and prayers for rain.
+Saguaro fruit harvest (intro page from the cookbook) celebrates the coming monsoon with gratitude for the bounty of this place and prayers for rain.

 PHOTOS: hover over any photo to read a detailed caption in regular text or alt text for visually impaired website users